• You can use a dental credit card for dental implants. However, most providers require a very good credit score.

 Health Saving Account

-The biggest difference between FSA and HSA is that the latter allows rollover and transfer between employers.
-Rollover means that the funds are still available to use after the new year.
+The most significant difference between FSA and HSA is that the latter allows rollover and transfer between employers.
+Rollover means the funds remain available to use after the new year.
 Money from your Health Savings Account can also go with you if you change your place of employment.

 Both accounts may be great options for financing dental implants with bad credit.
 They can only be used for qualified products and services, however.
-Check with your HR department is it possible for you to pay for dental implants this way.
+Check with your HR department to see if you can pay for dental implants this way.

-Contributions to your HSA account are both pre-tax and tax-deductible, so you can save twice.
-It is managed through a financial institution that can provide you with a debit card.
+Contributions to your HSA account are both pre-tax and tax-deductible, so that you can save twice.
+It is managed through a financial institution that can issue a debit card.
 Use it to pay for qualified expenses directly at your dentist’s office.

 Not everyone is eligible for an HSA.
 The requirement is a high deductible health plan, meaning $1,350 or more.
-Anyone, however, both the employee and employer, can set up such an account.
-You do not have to rely on your work offering this an option, as long as you have a qualifying medical insurance plan.
+Anyone, however, the employee or the employer, can set up such an account.
+You do not have to rely on your work offering this as an option, as long as you have a qualifying medical insurance plan.

 Retirement savings